sveljko/sveljko.github.io/_posts/2018-01-10-simple_code_in_c.md

     otherwise, return FAILURE

 But, see, it doesn't have to do all this.
 There's no need to calculate, as there's no need to actually make the ASCIIZ string.
-Comparison in `strcmp()` actually stops as soon as the NUL is encountered - it does _not_ check if the other string has NUL at the same place.
+Comparison in `strcmp()` stops as soon as `NUL` is encountered - it does _not_ check if the other string has `NUL` at the same place.

 Also, there's another reason this code is bad.
 It doesn't handle errors explicitly, it "hides" that behind the "if read string is too short", because, on error, `read()` will return `-1` and that is, obviously, too short.
-But, such "clever" code is bad, as one needs too figure out this assumption from the "environment".
+But, such "clever" code is bad, as one needs to figure out this assumption from the "environment".
 That is, to reason about such code, the code itself is not enough.
-Also, during some code mutation, like change of the semantics of `read()`, copy-past to use with some function similar to `read()` that has different semantics or some such thing, it will break.
+Also, during some code mutation, it will probably break.
+For example, change to use some read()-like function which doesn't return `-1` on error.

 So, let's see what we can get: